vertigis/workflow-activities-geometry-conversion/README.md

    - Purpose: `Ready To Use`
    - API: `JavaScript`
    - URL: The URL to this activity pack manifest
-     - Use https://unpkg.com/@geocortex/workflow-activities-geometry-conversion/activitypack.json for the latest version
+     - Use https://unpkg.com/@vertigis/workflow-activities-geometry-conversion/activitypack.json for the latest version
-     - Use https://unpkg.com/@geocortex/workflow-activities-geometry-conversion@0.1.0/activitypack.json for a specific version
+     - Use https://unpkg.com/@vertigis/workflow-activities-geometry-conversion@2.0.0/activitypack.json for a specific version
+     - Use https://localhost:5000/activitypack.json for a local development version
    - Title: Your desired title
    - Tags: Must include `geocortex-workflow-activity-pack`
 1. Reload [VertiGIS Studio Workflow Designer](https://apps.vertigisstudio.com/workflow/designer/)

 ## Development

-This project was bootstrapped with the [VertiGIS Studio Workflow SDK](https://github.com/geocortex/vertigis-workflow-sdk).
+This project was bootstrapped with the [VertiGIS Studio Workflow SDK](https://github.com/vertigis/vertigis-workflow-sdk).
 Before you can use this activity pack in the [VertiGIS Studio Workflow Designer](https://apps.vertigisstudio.com/workflow/designer/), you will need to [register the activity pack](https://developers.vertigisstudio.com/docs/workflow/sdk-web-overview#register-the-activity-pack).

 ## Available Scripts